kevinzhang2012/KEV2000-UI/README.md

 #KEVinNZ
+A personal website's front-end in development with Angular 2 + Bootstrap 4 and some other updating features.

-Test deploy with Github Pages: `https://kevinzhang2012.github.io/kevinnz/`
+Test deploy with Github Pages: `https://kevinzhang2012.github.io/kevinnz/`<br/>
-* Note that Current Github Pages do not support SPAs' routing, therefore a trick is used to redirect 404 page to the desired routing.
-Details: http://developer.telerik.com/featured/quick-angular-2-hosting-angular-cli-github-pages/
+Note that Current Github Pages do not support SPAs' routing, therefore a trick is used to redirect 404 page to the desired routing ([Details](http://developer.telerik.com/featured/quick-angular-2-hosting-angular-cli-github-pages/)).

 ---
 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.20-4.